adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 But it is obvious why we don't name stuff like this.

-So when writing functions for static classes, make sure you:
+So when writing functions for gateway classes, make sure you:
-1. Pass in parameters instead of relying on the global scope
+1. Make them stateless; Pass in parameters for functions instead of relying on the global scope
 2. Limit control flow & assume that all parameters are properly set
-3.
+3. Keep them simple, one function should do one thing (or that same thing multiple times)
+4. Give your functions descriptive names

+If you follow the rules above, your gateway classes will be highly reusable and easy to read.